Make -c (continue) wget flag optional when downloading kernel/initram

 I would like to propose this patch into 1.15/1.16, it will be just oneliner.

-#2 Updated by Dmitri Dolguikh over 1 year ago
+#2 Updated by Dmitri Dolguikh almost 2 years ago

 I don't think we can safely remove "-c" option.
 Tftp orchestration (of which downloading kernel and initrd files is part of) is executed during every provisioning.
 Removing "-c" would result in those files being downloaded every time (not a huge problem on its own), which in turn would lead to provisioning failing due to kernel and initrd files unavailable/partially downloaded.